 - Send messages backend (send.srv.example.com)

-As you can see we do make the services public available!
-We will secure them later on with a JWT.
-To make it accessible from within the SPA it should be publicly available, otherwise we would need a 🔗 BFF.
+As you can see, we do make the services publicly available!
+We will secure them later with a JWT.
+To make them accessible from within the SPA, they should be publicly available; otherwise, we would need a 🔗 BFF.

 Create a User Backend:

-Somewhere user data must be stored.
-Uitsmijter does not store any account data, profiles or passwords.
-To create a store for the users credentials either a service must be created or selected from the existing once.
-In our example the
+User data must be stored somewhere.
+Uitsmijter does not store any account data, profiles, or passwords.
+To create a store for user credentials, either a service must be created or selected from the existing ones.
+In our example, the

-would fit, but this we want to make public available and the user store should only be accessible within the cluster.
-So we could do an extra route that is only available from a private service but for the sake of security and the luck of a new project we create a service that is just there to store user credentials.
+Profile backendwould fit, but we want to make this publicly available, and the user store should only be accessible within the cluster.
+We could create an extra route that is only available from a private service, but for the sake of security and the benefit of a new project, we will create a service dedicated to storing user credentials.

 SELECT `id`, `role`, `profile`